 She has unique skills for writing, presentation, graphics and video production — earning certificates in web and graphic design from the Delaware College of Art and Design in 2012.
 She built this website.
 She also earned an MBA from the University of Delaware in 1999.

-Lee Ann’s interests include photography, electric guitar, digital piano, reading, and learning new things – such as studying for her FAA drone pilot certification.
+Lee Ann’s interests include photography, electric guitar, digital piano, reading, and learning new things – such as studying for and achieving her FAA drone pilot certification.

 Cedar Creek’s philosophy